-I learned something very important from my yoga classes and please forgive me if I sound stupid and redundant.
+I learned something very important from my yoga classes and please forgive me if I sound redundant.

-However, because I did yoga I thought I was relaxed because I was so flexible from doing yoga all my life but there was a little part of me that was tense and not speaking to me.
+I was very flexible from doing yoga all my life but there was a little part of me that was tense and not speaking to me.

-didn’t have the blood flow I needed to support my belly.
+I didn’t have the blood flow needed to support my growing belly.

 I know I still have value because I work at being calm and thoughtful, and try to listen to people.

-Sometimes my teachers were right: I worked so hard on being perfect, I forgot my belly and found I was tense in my middle self, the one who negotiates feelings with what’s happening.
+Sometimes my yoga teachers were right: I worked so hard on being perfect, I forgot my belly.

 I had to accept my imperfections as my wholeness.